JanWood2013/JanEngineering/README.md

 (If an **image looks strange**, look for it on GitHub/My Profile/JanEngineering)
 🔗GitHub: https://github.com/JanWood2013

+**Media day**
+//23.07.2026, 9:57am//
+Today it's Thursday and Thursday = Mediaday.
+This weekend in Hungary

 **Engineering projects for F1**
 //22.07.2026, 11:15am//
 Look what I built👀.
 A system⚙️ which collects blackberries made with simple pieces nearly everybody has at home🏡.